Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Highly Connected Odd Dimensional Manifolds

-Before proceeding further let us apply the group completion theorem of Segal and McDuff \cite{MS 75} to describe the relationship between the stable moduli space $\mb{B}_{\infty}$ considered in the introduction (and recalled below) and the topological monoid $\mathcal{M}_{2n+1}$.
+\begin{defn} A manifold admitting a $\theta^n$-structure is called $n$-parallelizable.
+Let $\mathcal{W}_{2n+1}$ denote the set of diffeomorphism classes of oriented, $(n-1)$-connected, $(2n+1)$-dimensional, closed, manifolds, that are $n$-parallelizable. \end{defn}

-\begin{notation} A manifold $M$ is said to be \textit{$n$-parallelizable} if it admits a $\theta^{n}$-structure.
-Let $\mathcal{W}_{2n+1}$ denote the set of diffeomorphism classes of oriented, $(n-1)$-connected, $(2n+1)$-dimensional, closed, manifolds, that are $n$-parallelizable. \end{notation} $\mathcal W_{2n+1}$ has the structure of a monoid with operation given by connected sum.
-Clearly $\mathcal W_{2n+1} \cong \pi_{0}\mathcal{M}_{2n+1}$.
-We will need to use the following fact about the structure of the monoid $\mathcal{W}_{2n+1}$, which follow immediately from Wall's diffeomorphism classification of $(n-1)$-connected, $(2n+1)$-dimensional manifolds in \cite{W 67}.
-Recall that a monoid $M$ is said to be \textit{finitely saturated} if the localization $M[M^{-1}]$ can be constructed by inverting just finitely many elements of $M$.
+Clearly $\mathcal W_{2n+1} \cong \pi_{0}\mathcal{M}_{2n+1}$, in particular $\mathcal W_{2n+1}$ is a monoid under connected sum.
+Recall that a monoid $M$ is said to be \textit{finitely saturated} if its group completion can be constructed by inverting just finitely many elements of $M$ (or equivalently a single one).